 A liquid rhinoplasty could also be seen as a temporary alternative to surgical rhinoplasty.
 Remember, it’s your nose, and you should only move forward with rhinoplasty if it’s something you truly want for yourself.

 Once you’ve decided that you want to move forward with rhinoplasty, the next step is to research surgeons and choose the one who seems like a good match for you.

-When looking for a surgeon, you’ll only want to consider board-certified facial plastic surgeons.
+When looking for a surgeon, you’ll only want to consider a board-certified facial plastic surgeon.
 Board-certification means that a surgeon has completed fellowship training, passed exams, and has a certain amount of experience under their belt.

 It’s also a good idea to ask a board-certified surgeon about their experience performing rhinoplasty.
 Some facial plastic surgeons specialize in rhinoplasty, meaning they perform it more than any other surgery.
 Ideally, you’ll want to work with a surgeon who focuses on rhinoplasty.

 After you’ve chosen a qualified surgeon, go ahead and schedule a consultation with them.
 Think of the consultation as the surgeon’s job interview.
 During the meeting, they should give you as much information as possible about the procedure, answer any questions you have and generally impress you with their bedside manner and knowledge.